 What they found was surprising.
 The results showed that introverts actually have more neuronal activity in the brain regions involving learning, mindfulness and that their premotor cortexes take in stimuli at a faster rate.

 Meaning Jung was correct in his original theory that introverts attention focus inward while extroverts attention focus outward.
 And extroverts have less neuronal activity occurring in their brains, thus the reason they seek out external pleasures.

-So which are you, now that you know it’s all about how sensitive you are to stimulus not whether or not your shy or like people.
+So which are you, now that you know it’s all about how sensitive you are to stimuli, not whether or not you are shy or like people.

 When in a hurry to get to the office in the morning or get your kids to work, you might try driving, drinking your coffee, all while quizzing your kid on his History test.
 Sounds like a windstorm of several activities happening all at once and heck, you might even be able to do them all.
 But the reality is, you can’t do them all at 100% and that’s a fact.

 Neuroscientists from Paris, Etienne Koechlin and Sylvain Charron of the French biomedical research agency INSERM conducted research into the brains of people while they multi-tasked using magnetic resonance imaging (MRI) scans.

 In the experiment, 16 women and 16 men were asked to engage in a complex letter-matching game.
 During the game, the volunteers had to determine whether two letters appeared in the same order as they do in the world’s ‘tablet’.
 The multitasking aspect came into play when they had to utilize uppercase and lowercase words and then match them to all uppercase and lowercase words.

 The results were exciting —the neuroscientists discovered that when the volunteers worked on the single letter-matching game, both parts of their brains lit up.
 And as soon as they were asked to multitask, their brains immediately divided the tasks — the left side of the prefrontal cortex took over the first task and the right side took over the second task.